How the Dutch are falling out of love with Britain

 We Dutch used to make fun of the Germans and admire the Brits, says Vanessa Lamsvelt.
 Now, we find ourselves laughing at, not with, the UK

 Growing up as a northern European citizen in the 1980s and early 90s the world was so much simpler.
-The European Union consisted of only 12 countries, you were a traitor to the EU economy if you bought a Japanese manufactured car and – most of all – you hated everything German.
+The European Union consisted of only 12 countries, you were a traitor to the EU economy if you bought a Japanese manufactured car and a lot of us would have an aversion for anything looking or sounding German.
 From here, in the Netherlands, you were taught to look for inspiration and ideas westbound, not east.

 Don’t believe Dutch people who say they never showed a German who asked for directions the wrong way.
 We all did.
 Being a granddaughter of a primary schoolteacher who lost all her Jewish pupils during the war, I was brought up with a strong anti-German sentiment.
 We took pride in making fun of the Germans.
 A highlight was 1988, when Holland beat Germany at the semi-finals of the European Football Championships and Dutch defender Ronald Koeman wiped his bum with Olaf Thon’s shirt in front of German fans.
 Germans we were taught, were the outcasts of Europe; loud, rude and clunky.
 A sentiment that ran deep.
 The mere sound of a tourist speaking German would cause agitation.